Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Service and Monitoring

-The On-the-Go Wrist Watch can use either of Alert1’s cellular connections: At&T or Verizon.
-So you run a pretty good chance of maintaining a strong cellular connection.
-Like Alert1’s other products, the watch connects to a monitoring center that is open around the clock.
-It also has built-in GPS, so you can always be located even if an emergency renders you unable to speak.
+The On-the-Go Wristband can use either of Alert1’s cellular connections — AT&T and Verizon — so you have a pretty good chance of maintaining a strong cellular connection.
+Like Alert1’s other products, the wristband connects to a monitoring center that is open around the clock.

 Alert1 Fall Protection Package